aselshall/rm/hw/guidelines.md

 ### 3. Use of secondary sources

-(4 Secondary sources are not used (but rather you verify and directly cite the source that you found in another source)
+Whenever possible, avoid relying on secondary sources.
+Instead, locate and cite the original sources directly to ensure accuracy and credibility in your work.

+**Example:**
-Jose details “Beaches also provide protection from storm surge and energetic waves during hurricanes and tropical storms (Fritz et al., 2007; Morton and Sallenger, 2003)”.
+- José (2008) mentions, "Beaches also provide protection from storm surge and energetic waves during hurricanes and tropical storms (Fritz et al., 2007; Morton and Sallenger, 2003)."

+Before citing, make sure to verify and read the original sources (Fritz et al., 2007; Morton and Sallenger, 2003).
+This reduces the risk of misrepresentation of the original data.

 ### 4. Citation style adherence

-and central nervous system birth defects (Borchardt et al., n.d)
+Cite sources correctly.
+For example, "and central nervous system birth defects (Borchardt et al., n.d, figure 1 in chapter 2)"

-You need to improve your citation style
+You need to improve citation by following these guidelines:
+- Use the author's surname and the publication date in your citations.
+- Do not include chapter titles or numbers in the citation.
+- Only cite figures that you actually include in your text.
+- Follow citation styles commonly used in peer-reviewed articles.

+Here’s an improved version of the section:

+### 4. Citation Style Adherence

+Proper citation style is crucial in academic writing.
+Ensure you cite sources correctly by following these guidelines:

-•	Add the source using author surname(s) and the date of publication.
+- Use the author's surname(s) and the publication date in your citations.
-•	Do not add any chapter title or number.
+- Do not include chapter titles or numbers in the citation.
-•	Do not cite a figure that you are not showing.
+- Only cite figures that you actually include in your text.
-Generally, follow the same citation style that you would generally find in peer-reviewed articles.
+- Follow citation styles commonly used in peer-reviewed articles.

-Example 1:
+**Example 1:**

-In the same chapter, Allen points out a case of a severely eroded swale, shown in Figure 1.6, a major change in topography caused by failed stormwater management techniques can cause damage to the stability of structures.
+- **Less effective:** In the same chapter, Allen points out a case of a severely eroded swale, shown in Figure 1.6, a major change in topography caused by failed stormwater management techniques can cause damage to the stability of structures.

-For example, a severely eroded swale, which is major change in topography caused by failed stormwater management techniques, can cause damage to the stability of structures (Allen, 2020).
+- **More effective:** A severely eroded swale, a major change in topography caused by failed stormwater management techniques, can damage the stability of structures (Allen, 2020).

-Example 2:

-Inappropriate citation style for academic writing:
+**Example 2:**
-Karen Sem and associates researched the decay for brevetoxins traveling in the air.
-They state that brevetoxins lifetime decay in the presence of 20 ppb of trioxygen was roughly 7 hours (Sem et al., 2022).
+- **Less effective:** Karen Sem and associates researched the decay for brevetoxins traveling in the air.
+They state that brevetoxins' lifetime decay in the presence of 20 ppb of trioxygen was roughly 7 hours (Sem et al., 2022).

-Appropriate citation style:
-Sem et al. (2022) researched the decay for brevetoxins traveling in the air, and found that brevetoxins lifetime decay in the presence of 20 ppb of trioxygen was roughly 7 hours.

-Appropriate citation style, succinct, and precise:
-Sem et al. (2022) show that the lifetime decay of aerosolized brevetoxins is about 7 hours in the presence of 20 ppb of trioxygen.
-Lifetime decay of aerosolized brevetoxins refers to xx, such that xy.
+- **More effective:** Sem et al. (2022) show that the lifetime decay of aerosolized brevetoxins is about 7 hours in the presence of 20 ppb of trioxygen.

 ## 10. Overall evaluation